Ttesori/100-days/README.md

 # 100 Days of Code Log - Round 2

+## 2/11/2022 (Day 29)

+- Just about finished with the portfolio, yay!
+Figured out scrolling effects with Intersection Observer and about ready to deploy.
+Also hit under 150 8kyu kata left!

+## 2/10/2022 (Day 28)

+- More portfolio work and a great 100Devs session complete with a Leon Pep Talk!

 ## 2/9/2022 (Day 27)

 - More portfolio tweaking - super fun!